djvill/APLS/doc/how-to-use/view-transcript.md

 The layer picker controls which layers are displayed in the transcript body and displays information about layers and annotations.
 Here's what the layer picker looks like when you load the <span class="apls-page">Transcript</span> page for `CB01interview3.eaf`, plus the first line of the transcript:

-{% include screengrab.html src="transcript/layer-picker.png" %}
+{% include screengrab.html src="transcript/layer-picker.png" layout=true %}

 Let's break down what we're looking at:

-{% include screengrab.html src="transcript/layer-picker-layout.png" %}

 - <span class="keyterm">Layer checkboxes</span> (one highlighted in **red**{:.hl-1}) toggle layers [on and off](#toggling-layers-on-and-off).
 - <span class="keyterm">Projects</span> (highlighted in **blue**{:.hl-2}) make more layer checkboxes [appear](#projects).